1.

 5.6 Rough-hewing stone

-5.7 Levelling up the stone
+5.7 Levelling up the stone facing

 5.8 Wedging stone properly